<<< Start >>>

 By putting in the extra effort to make the resume stand out, the candidate quickly got attention—and the interview.
 I happily routed the resume to the hiring manager.

-Review your resume to see what you can improve.
-It could be as simple as choosing a different style, updating fonts or reorganizing your information.
+Review your resume layout to see what you can improve.
+You want it to be as clean, organized and eye-catching as possible.
+It could be as simple as choosing a different resume style, updating fonts or reorganizing your information.
 There are plenty of free templates available online.

 If it looks like you are adding another page to your already two- or three-page resume, eliminate jobs that are not relevant to the one in which you are interested.